deeplearninc/relaax/README.md

 Virtualenv or Anaconda are examples.
 If you're using the system's python environment, you may need to run `pip install` commands with `sudo` and you also have to be sure that you have `python-pip` installed.
-On OSX / macOS, we recommend using [Homebrew](http://brew.sh/) to install a current python version.

 * Clone RELAAX repo.
 ```bash